S2GlobalMosaic/UserManual/docs/source/pages/MosaickingAlgorithms.rst

 that is supposed to be most representative for the mosaicking period.
 The only manipulation of actual measured values may come from the resampling required to arrive at a common spatial resolution of the output format.
 There are two distinct methods used for selection of the best pixel, namely the Medoid and the Short-Term Composite (STC).
-They are briefly introduced below, and all steps are described in full detail in the ATBD.
+They are briefly introduced below, and all steps are described in full detail in the [S2GMATBD]_.
 While both methods are sufficiently simple and robust for automated large-scale application, the quality of the resulting mosaics are sensitive to errors in Sen2Cor’s scene classification and to an optional pre-filtering of input products based on the scene classification.